 Five ways to limit soil compaction

-World Soil Day 2019 is on Thursday, December 5.
-Soil compaction is an issue of local focus this year, according to Ausable Bayfield Conservation Authority (ABCA).
-There have been many wet fields in this part of Ontario in autumn 2018, spring 2019, and autumn 2019.
-Wet weather has made it difficult to harvest.
-That has led to damage to soil in many places, according to Ross Wilson, PAg, CCA-ON, Water and Soils Resource Coordinator with ABCA.
+World Soil Day 2019 was Thursday, December 5.
+Soil compaction was an issue of local focus, according to Ausable Bayfield Conservation Authority (ABCA).
+There were many wet fields in this part of Ontario in autumn 2018, spring 2019, and autumn 2019.
+Wet weather made it difficult to harvest.
+That led to damage to soil in many places, according to Ross Wilson, PAg, CCA-ON, Water and Soils Resource Coordinator with ABCA.
 The Certified Crop Advisor offers five management options agricultural producers could consider to limit soil compaction risk: